anthonypanzz/Cloud-Threat-Detection-Security-Audit/README.md

 - Detects misconfigurations, like open security groups or public S3 buckets.

-- Views compliance reports for our insecure resources.
+- Views compliance reports for the insecure resources.

-- Understands how Config complements GuardDuty.

 **In the insecure setup:**